Dark Degeneracy in DESI DR2: Interacting or Evolving Dark Energy?: Results

 The dramatic modification of the background matter density in the Interaction model leads to distinct and testable predictions for the growth of large-scale structure.
 We computed the evolution of linear matter perturbations using the best-fit parameters for each model within \texttt{CLASS}.
 Figure~\ref{fig:delta_t} (top panel) shows the evolution of the total matter density contrast (baryons + dark matter), $\delta_m(z)$.
 The figure clearly shows that the anomalous background evolution in the Interaction model leads to a visible suppression of growth at late times ($z < 0.8$) when compared to both $\Lambda$CDM and the CPL model.

-This suppression has a clear impact on the structure growth amplitude, $S_8(z) = \sigma_8(z)\sqrt{\Omega_m(z)/0.3}$, shown in Figure~\ref{fig:delta_t} (mid panel).
-The CPL model is at tension with the joint cosmic shear data from DES Y3 and KiDS-1000~\citep{Kilo-DegreeSurvey:2023gfr}.
-The Interaction model, on the other hand, tracks the CPL model at higher redshift, but, as the interaction reverses sign at $z \approx 0.8$, the value of $S_8(z)$ drops sharply, crossing the cosmic shear data band and evolving towards a low present-day value.
-It is important to stress that DES Y3 and KiDS-1000 have a median redshift of 0.6--0.7, where the Interaction and CPL models behave similarly.
+This suppression has a clear impact on the structure growth amplitude, $S_8(z) = \sigma_8(z)\sqrt{\Omega_m(z)/0.3}$, shown in Figure~\ref{fig:delta_t} (middle panel).
+The CPL model remains in tension with the joint cosmic shear constraints from DES Y3 and KiDS-1000~\citep{Kilo-DegreeSurvey:2023gfr}.
+Late-Universe probes, such as weak lensing surveys from DES and KiDS, typically find lower values ($S_8 \approx 0.76$--0.79) than those inferred from the \textit{Planck} CMB data ($S_8 \approx 0.83$).
+The Interaction model, in contrast, follows the CPL behavior at higher redshifts but, as the interaction reverses sign around $z \approx 0.8$, $S_8(z)$ decreases sharply, crossing the cosmic shear data band and evolving toward a lower present-day value.
+It is worth noting that DES Y3 and KiDS-1000 have a median redshift of 0.6--0.7, where the Interaction model remains consistent with the observational constraints.
+Overall, the Interaction model suggests the potential to accommodate the lower $S_8$ values reported by weak lensing surveys, although these data were not included in our fit.

 Figure~\ref{fig:delta_t} (bottom panel) shows the growth rate parameter combination $f\sigma_8(z)$, where $f(z)$ is the linear growth rate and $\sigma_8(z)$ is the RMS amplitude of matter fluctuations at a given redshift.
 While the $\Lambda$CDM and CPL models predict a slowly varying evolution, our Interaction model predicts a sharp drop a $z < 0.8$, coinciding with the epoch where dark energy begins to decay into dark matter.
+This behavior was previously found in models that feature non-adiabatic dark energy perturbations \citep{Zimdahl:2019pqg}.
 This unique prediction makes the Interaction model highly falsifiable.
-As seen in Fig.~\ref{fig:delta_t} (bottom panel), the predicted sharp decline is in significant tension with current growth rate data from various surveys, as compiled in \cite[][Table IV]{Akarsu:2025ijk}.
+Indeed, the figure shows that the predicted sharp decline is in significant tension with current growth rate data from various surveys, as compiled in \cite[][Table IV]{Akarsu:2025ijk}.

 This suggests that the model cannot simultaneously fit the CMB and background expansion data (BAO and SNe) together with the observed history of structure formation.
 However, our statistical inference did not include the $f\sigma_8$ measurements in the fit, and a better agreement might be obtained in a more comprehensive analysis.
 Such an analysis would require a careful examination of the fiducial cosmologies used to derive the data in \cite[][Table IV]{Akarsu:2025ijk}, which we leave for future work.